hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/connectionprofile.md

 section: reference
 index-order: 4
 sidebar: sidebars/reference.md
-excerpt: Use connection profiles to define the fabric to deploy your business network to.
-This topic contains example connection profiles for Hyperledger Fabric v0.6 and 1.0-beta.
+excerpt: In order to connect your business network to a fabric, you must [**define a connection profile**](./connectionprofile.html).
+Connection profiles contain the information necessary to connect to a fabric.
+This topic contains example connection profiles for Hyperledger Fabric v0.6 and v1.0-beta.
 ---

 # Connection Profiles